Nutrition

 Consuming cold beverages will help you lose weight

 While you get that slight calorie burn, it is nothing to write home about.
-However, what you will get is better hydration levels, which has an even more significant impact on your metabolism.
-Therefore, keep up your water intake but understand the primary reasons for doing so.
+However, you will get better hydration levels, which have an even more significant impact on your metabolism.
+Therefore, keep up your water intake, but understand the primary reasons for doing so.

-One commonly held belief is that there are negative calorie foods that you can eat that will cause you to burn off more calories than you take in.
-While there is no question that there are very low-calorie foods, the fact of the matter is that you will never burn more calories digesting a portion of food than what you take in.
+One commonly held belief is that there are harmful calorie foods that you can eat that will cause you to burn off more calories than you take in.
+While there is no question that there are very low-calorie foods, the fact is that you will never burn more calories digesting a portion of food than what you take in.

 You may burn off so many that the total 'net' calorie intake is virtually negligible (think celery and cucumbers), but you will not burn off more calories through digestion.
 Eating these ultra-low-calorie foods is a wise idea, however, as it can speed up the rate of fat loss due to hunger control.